yairm210/Unciv/Uniques.md

 "Increases embarked movement +1" - Replaced with "+[1] Movement for all [Embarked] units"

 "+1 Movement for all embarked units" - Replaced with "+[1] Movement for all [Embarked] units"

+"50% of excess happiness converted to Culture" - Replaced with "[amount]% of excess happiness converted to [Stat]"

+"Immediately creates the cheapest available cultural building in each of your first [amount] cities for free" - Replaced with "Provides the cheapest [Culture] building in your first [amount] cities for free"

+"Immediately creates a [buildingName] in each of your first [amount] cities for free" - Replaced with "Provides a [buildingName] in each of your first [amount] cities for free"

+"+[amount] Sight for all [unitFilter] units" - Replaced with "[amount] Sight for all [unitFilter] units"